mtamannaee/EE8204-Project/README.md

 * This dataset contains six columns:
   ![Dataset Table](url)

   1. **'Sentiment'** or **target**: the polarity of the tweet can be mapped based on this column.
   2. **'Id'**: The id of the tweet.
   3. **'Date'**: the date of the tweet.
   4. **'Flag'**: If there is no query, then its value is no_query.
   5. **'User'**: the user that tweeted who wrote the tweet.
   6. **'Tweet'** or **'text'**: the text of the tweet.
-* Considering the first column as the output of RNN, the mapping of first column's values are mapped (0 --> negative, 2 --> Neutral, 4 --> positive) as three classes.
+* Considering the first column as the output of RNN, the mapping of first column's values are mapped (0 -> negative, 2 -> Neutral, 4 -> positive) as classes.
 The lable distribution of dataset is shown bellow.

  ![Dataset Lable Dist](url)

 * Thease columns cannot not be considered as features.
 To train the NN model, we will use the word embedding vectors as features of each tweet.
 To construct a robust model, meaningfull features should represent each query word as the element of an input sequence.
 One of the most powerfull techniques of representing a query words is called word embedding.